Review of the QCD sum rules for exotic states: type tetraquark states

-but the available phase spaces are very small, the decays are kinematically depressed, the doubly charmed tetraquark states with the $J^P=0^+$, $1^+$ and $2^+$ maybe have small widths.
-On the other hand, the doubly charmed tetraquark states with the $J^P=1^-$ lie above the corresponding charmed meson pair thresholds, the decays to the charmed meson pairs are Okubo-Zweig-Iizuka super-allowed,
+but the available phase spaces are very small, thus the decays are kinematically depressed, the doubly charmed tetraquark states with the $J^P=0^+$, $1^+$ and $2^+$ maybe have small widths.
+On the other hand, the doubly charmed tetraquark states with the $J^P=1^-$ lie above the corresponding charmed meson pair thresholds, the decays are Okubo-Zweig-Iizuka super-allowed,

-the available phase spaces are large, the decays are kinematically facilitated, the doubly charmed tetraquark states with the $J^P=1^-$ should have large widths.
+and the available phase spaces are large, thus the decays are kinematically facilitated, the doubly charmed tetraquark states with the $J^P=1^-$ should have large widths.